Drowning Dry: Release

 Drowning Dry premiered on 10 August 2024 in the Concorso Internazionale section of the Locarno Film Festival.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on six critics, indicating "generally favorable" reviews.

 Sheila O'Malley of RogerEbert.com gave the film three and a half out of four stars and wrote, "Part of the joy of Drowning Dry is watching Bareisa's work, taking note of the choices he makes in shot composition and perspective, his use of mirrors, and—most memorably—repetition.
 The scenes unfold mostly in one take, and there isn't a 'stock' shot in the whole film.
 Close-ups are rare.
 Drowning Dry holds you at arm's length, but I found it more moving—and unsettling—because of that."